spinnaker/spinnaker.io/content/en/docs/guides/tutorials/codelabs/artifactory-to-cf/_index.md

 ---
 title: "Deploy Artifacts from Artifactory to CF"
 linkTitle: "Deploy Artifacts from Artifactory to CF"
-weight: 3
 description: >
-  In this codelab, you will deploy an artifact to Cloud Foundry via a Spinnaker pipeline.
+  Deploy an artifact to Cloud Foundry via a Spinnaker pipeline.
 ---

 In this codelab, you will deploy an artifact to Cloud Foundry via a Spinnaker pipeline.
 The pipeline is triggered by an artifact published to a JFrog Artifactory Maven repository or by an app manifest stored in a GitHub repository.